Sponsored Links

 Lyriq-V

 An even more high-performance variant, the Cadillac Lyriq-V, will stand as the pinnacle of the Lyriq performance hierarchy.
-Based around the 2024 Lyriq Sport model, with dark-themed exterior accents, the Lyriq-V will boast a more sporty exterior design, along with at least one unique interior colorway.
-However, the Lyriq-V will be more powerful than the Lyriq AWD, while also featuring all kinds of chassis upgrades, including Continuous Damping Control.
+Based around the 2024 Lyriq Sport model, with dark-themed exterior accents, the Lyriq-V will boast a more sporty exterior design, along with at least one unique interior colorway and a new matte exterior color option.
+The Lyriq-V will also be more powerful than the Lyriq AWD, while also featuring several chassis upgrades, including Continuous Damping Control and likely Adaptive Air Ride suspension.

 More Cadillac Lyriq Resources